skellis46/slipbox/two women dancing.md

 ## Hidden in the future

-_In which I zoom out into the future and call on Alan Jacobs' understanding of the value of myth in the technopoly._
+_In which I zoom out into the future to remember a screendance and consider what it might mean for those of us here in the present._

 [[Jacobs - from tech critique to ways of living]] -- this is amazing. ;-)